Hello and welcome to my list of the top 5 women’s snowboarding boots for beginners.

 There are no obvious weaknesses to these boots and they will allow the beginner rider to progress seamlessly and in comfort and style, without breaking the bank!

-The Mint’s also come in a Boa version and a lace version.
-The Boa version is a little more expensive and the Lace version a little cheaper, each with their own pros and cons.
-I have included the different score breakdowns for each lacing version below.
+The Mint’s also come in a Boa version (previously it also came in a Lace version but not any more).
+The Boa version is a little more expensive and has slightly different pros and cons (they coincidentally end up on the same total score).
+I have included the score breakdown for the BOA version below along with the regular (speed lace) version.

 Check out the video for more about the Mint